Roots (1977 miniseries): Reception

 The series received positive reviews.
-Review aggregator website, Rotten Tomatoes later rated it 88% "fresh" based on 8 reviews.
+Review aggregator website, Rotten Tomatoes later rated it 76% "fresh" based on 32 reviews, with the critic's consensus stating "Roots may shave off the nuances of Alex Haley's landmark book for the sake of slicker storytelling, but excellent performances and the intrinsic power of this generational tale make for revelatory television."
 Variety reviewed it positively, summarizing, "The production and performances are strong, with newcomer LeVar Burton effective as the African youngster trapped into slavery.
 Edward Asner, as he did in Rich Man, Poor Man a year ago, dominates the screen in his opening scenes."
+In 2023, Variety ranked Roots as the No. 10 greatest TV show of all time.